MostAwesomeDude/brismu/1-relations.md

 referent objects of each sumti, taken as a tuple, belong to the relation referred to by the selbri.

+## Inventory issues

+It would be nice if there were no synonyms in Lojban.
+Sometimes, there is a one-directional quasi-synonym, like {bruna} => {tunba}, but we'll restrict ourselves to only considering full synonyms.

+We'll take it as a meta-axiom: No gismu are synonyms.

 ## Size issues

 [This paper by Shulman](https://arxiv.org/abs/0810.1279) was essential in